obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Commands.md

 ## Editor commands

-If your command needs access to the editor, you can also use the [[obsidian.command.editorcallback|editorCallback()]], which provides the active editor and its view as arguments.
+If your command needs access to the editor, you can also use the [[editorCallback|editorCallback()]], which provides the active editor and its view as arguments.

 ```ts
 this.addCommand({